terraindata/terrain/README.md

 Terraformer is built in Javascript.
 It runs on the user's browser.
 The user's browser downloads all of the code for Terraformer when they first navigate to Terraformer's URL.
 Though the URL in the browser will change as they use the app, they are not actually navigating to a different webpage; Terraformer is modifying the URL via Javascript to reflect where the user is in the app.

 The back-end for Terraformer is called "midway."
 Midway stores and serves all of Terraformer's data (user accounts, groups, algorithms, variants, etc.), authenticates users when they log in, and passes queries from Terraformer to TerrainDB and returns the results.
-Midway is built in Go and has a CRUD-esque API.
+Midway is built in Go and has a CRUD-like API.

 As TerrainDB is not yet ready to be used end-to-end with Terraformer, we currently use a mock DB called "tiny."
 Tiny is written in erlang and accepts TQL.
 Tiny does not have the performance that TerrainDB will, but it offers a great stand-in for the time being.